Frequently asked questions

 “Is a tattoo permanent?”

 Yes.
 Sun, improper healing, and poor health, will affect the final results.
 All tattoos age as your skin ages.
 How well they age depends on the size, placement, and general skin care.
 Older tattoos can be redone and recolored.
-Unwanted tattoos can be covered with a new tattoo (cover up).
+Unwanted tattoos can be covered with a new tattoo (a cover up).